rayaalsaedi/Code-Quiz/README.md

-# Code-Quiz
-This is a timed code quiz that was created  with HTML, CSS, and Vanilla Javascript.
 # Summary:
 This app is a timed coding quiz on Javascript Fundementals.
 There are 5 multiple-choice questions in total.
 If the answer is not correct, the user will be penalized 10 seconds.